Collapse

 Do you find 100% copper network cables too expensive?
 Then you can go for CCA cables.
 These are the cheaper varieties of network cables.
 CCA means that the conductors in the cable are made of aluminum with a layer of copper over them.
 This does increase the chance of signal interference.

-Because you only lay a (home) network once, it is practical to buy a {blog_cat6_cable_on_roll}.
+Because you only lay a (home) network once, it is practical to buy a cable on roll.
 That way you can always lay the right distance.

 Unshielded or FTP network cable